rovedajr/rovedajr/README.md

 This is my small collection of repos.
 Most of them are about HTML, CSS and JS but you can also find one or other Python repo around.

-I am currently working on full stack using PHP and VueJS.
+I am currently working as a back-end developer, using NestJS with TypeScript.

 Besides, I am learning React and Node at the [GrowDev starter program](https://growdev.com.br).